vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 /// Multipart upload state data struct MultipartUploadData {
-    /// the identifier for the upload process
+    /// The identifier for the upload process.
     upload_id: String,
+    /// The time after which this batch will be completed.
+    completion_time: DateTime<UTC>,
     /// A list of uploaded parts e_tags.
 The part number is derived from the index.
     parts: Vec<String>,
 }